uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 cd client
 npm install
 ```

 Since our endpoints only accepts request from the domain https://www.capitalise.space/

-An AWS API Gateway api would need to be created.
+We would either create AN AWS API Gateway (more fun) api || use the backend localhost (easier)

+**AWS API Gateway API **

 Simply navigate to [AWS API Gateway](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis?region=ap-southeast-2) (Changing the region if you wish)

-Then create a proxy endpoint that handles any HTTP request method
+Create A REST API, then create a proxy endpoint that handles any HTTP request method

 Deploy the api and then go to the options => Integration Response